 So here is my contribution to the world of forgotten iPhone restrictions passcode tutorials.

-The good news if you forgot your iPhone restrictions password is that it's really easy to have a computer guess and check it for you.
-The passcode is only four digits, which is a small search space for a computer, and the steps to verify the password against the info stored in an iTunes backup are fast.
+The good news if you forgot your iPhone restrictions passcode is that it's really easy to have a computer guess and check it for you.
+The passcode is only four digits, which is a small search space for a computer, and the steps to verify the passcode against the info stored in an iTunes backup are fast.
 (This is why iOS built a delay in allowing you to guess the restrictions passcode on the iPhone itself.)

 Download Decipher Backup Browser and make a backup of the iPhone with the restrictions passcode if you don't have a backup already.

-How to recover your iPhone restrictions passcode:
+How to recover a forgotten iPhone restrictions passcode:

 Click on the backup of your iPhone in the left column of Decipher Backup Browser.